Explore the Agenda

 11:15 am Using Data to Accurately Assess and Define Success Within the Safety Context to Improve Accuracy in Decision-Making

-- Challenging the industry’s reliance on Total Recordable Incident Rate (TRIR) and similar lagging indicators, demonstrating how these metrics are often inaccurate, irrelevant, and can be easily manipulated, failing to reflect true safety performance
+• Challenging the industry’s reliance on Total Recordable Incident Rate (TRIR) and similar lagging indicators, questioning whether these metrics are frequently inaccurate, and if they fail to truly reflect safety compliance

-- Identifying the core questions executives ask and measuring leading indicators that provide the data necessary to justify strategic safety investments
+• Identifying the key questions asked by executives and understanding the leading indicators needed to justify strategic safety investments

-- Shifting the definition of success to include the proactive reporting of near misses and high-potential incidents, encouraging honesty and generating crucial data for continuous improvement
+• Shifting the definition of success to include the proactive reporting of near misses and high-potential incidents, encouraging honesty and continuous improvement

-11:45 am Audience Discussion: Integrating Appropriate AI Usage Within Your Safety Program to Reduce Burden and Improve Compliance
+11:45 am Panel Discussion: Integrating Appropriate AI Usage Within Your Safety Program to Reduce Burden and Improve Compliance

-- Building a clear approach for assessing where AI genuinely supports safety teams by cutting admin load without risking inaccurate guidance or compliance gaps
+• Building a clear approach for assessing where AI genuinely supports safety teams without risking inaccurate guidance or compliance gaps

-- Equipping safety leaders with a practical method to validate AI outputs and ensure programs, manuals and training materials reflect company policy, high‑risk realities and state-specific requirements
+• Equipping safety leaders with a practical framework to validate AI outputs and ensure programs, manuals and training materials reflect company policy state-specific requirements

-- Establishing a decision framework that helps teams identify when AI delivers meaningful operational value versus when traditional expertise is needed, so investment aligns with safety goals and real site outcome
+• Establishing a decision framework that assists teams in identifying the true operational value of AI versus traditional expertise in aligning with safety goals and practical site application

 12:15 pm Networking Lunch

-1:15 pm Audience Discussion: Creating a Communication Strategy that is Applicable and Engaging across all Organizational Levels
+1:15 pm Audience Discussion: Creating a Communication Strategy that is Applicable Across all Organizational Levels

-- Developing and implementing training for safety professionals on the art of communication, ensuring delivery is empathetic and focuses on the ‘why’
+• Developing and implementing training for safety professionals on effective communication, ensuring delivery focuses on the real life application

-- Discussing modern strategies for converting complex page safety manual documentation into accessible, engaging, and brief formats that field personnel will actively utilize
+• Discussing modern strategies for converting complex page safety manual documentation into accessible and engaging formats for seamless adoption

-- Implementing structured processes e.g. ‘Start Strong, Finish Strong’ where project teams present their build plans to a peer review group for wisdom sharing and prework critique, accelerating the learning curve and integrating field personnel into the safety planning process
+• Implementing structured processes e.g. ‘Start Strong, Finish Strong’, where project teams use peer based review, actively integrating field personnel into the safety planning process

 The Relationship Between Health, Fitness, Wellbeing and Safety